UPDATED FOR 2022

 24203 Avenida de la Carlota, Laguna Hills, CA 92653

-More than a pumpkin patch, Pumpkins City’s Pumpkin Farm is described as “Orange County’s premier Harvest Festival.”
+More than a pumpkin patch, Pumpkin City’s Pumpkin Farm is described as “Orange County’s premier Harvest Festival.”
 The fun includes game booths, amusement rides, petting zoo, food, lots of pumpkins, and lots of fun.
+Make plans to visit; they’re open September 30th through October 31st.
+Free admission is available Monday through Friday before 4:00 pm.
 Ticket information is available online.

 Pumpkin Patch at Irvine Park Railroad